 - Technology and media are making it much easier for New Zealanders to make gifts

 - New Zealanders increasingly want to make their mark on the world

 Legacy gifts are a valuable fundraising stream because they don’t require an immediate financial outlay from the donor.
-They are thoroughly planned and are very easy to set up.
+They are thoroughly planned and are easy to set up.

 Bequest donors are usually motivated by a simple desire to support the organisation, or the wish to create a lasting memorial for themselves or for a loved one.
 Most donors are likely to have had a previous connection with the organisation before making a bequest, normally in the form of a previous donation.
-People tend to give to large, established organisations that have good reputation and brand.
+People tend to give to well established organisations that have good reputation and brand.